-• Payments returned will be added back to the coverage limits and made available for future claims filed in accordance with the bond.Payments may be returned to Rhino via check or direct ACH transfer.
+• Payments may be returned to Rhino via check or direct ACH transfer.
 Please mail checks to the below address or reach out to your account representative for specific ACH instructions for return payment.

 ATTN: Rhino Labs P.O.
 Box 736819 Dallas, TX 75373-6819